Colstuwjx/fastlane-manual-match-cli/README.md

 ## Usage

-> ruby ./cli.rb sync
+The CLI ONLY support `sync` feature at this time, and we can just type `ruby ./cli.rb sync` to start our upload process!

-We can use `sync` do fastlane match certificates and profiles upload by manually, help message shows below:
+`sync` does fastlane match certificates and profiles upload by manually, help message shows below:

 ```
 NAME: